Skip to main content

 About Webhooks in Fathom

-Webhooks will send your meeting data (optionally including the summary, transcription, and action items) to a URL of your choice.
+Webhooks will send your meeting data (optionally including the summary, transcript, and action items) to a URL of your choice.

 Create a webhook